kartooner/kartoonerdotcom/readme.md

 - **HTML5 & CSS3:** The backbone of the site.
 - **CSS Flexbox:** For those sleek, responsive layouts.
-- **WebAwesome Library:** Bringing in custom buttons and icons to enhance interactivity.
+- **WebAwesome Library:** Bringing in custom components powered by Web Components.
 - **Google Fonts:** Featuring the [Manrope](https://fonts.google.com/specimen/Manrope) typeface for a modern look.
 - **SVG Icons:** Crisp and scalable visuals that complement the design.